 Danar didn’t know how to survive in the wild.
 He was taken in by a group of kind villagers.
 They accepted him into their community and he took up a woodcutter’s axe to protect them from the monsters that plagued them.
 Danar never publicly used magic, but he continued to practice his arcane skills in secret.

 926BCE: Cecilia grew into beauty and womanhood.
 Men approached her and her mother asking for her hand in marriage.
 Cecilia challenged them to contests of skill and might.
 If she lost she would marry them.
 If she won, the men owed her their shield and armor.
-Many men lost their panoplies and Cecilia stayed a maid.
+Many men lost their panoplies and Cecilia stayed a maiden.

 Bigby decided he was done with apprenticeships.
 At a startlingly young age he began defending the Dry Woods.
-Using his hand magic he fended off an incursion of Orcs into the woods.
+Using his hand magic he fended off an incursion of orcs into the woods.

 Danar rose to become headman of his village.
 He organized the people of the swamplands into a militia, so they could deserve themselves and keep order while Danar was occupied elsewhere.
 The black dragon brothers, Kovan’rorshac and Pithwatolzar, permitted Danar’s actions as it indirectly benefited him.
 Wealthier citizens meant more tribute for the dragons.

 924BCE: Bigby defeated a group of gnolls that attacked the Dry Woods.

 Danar’s civilization of the swamp encountered resistance when Eathirilu arrived in the area.
 Eathirilu viewed Danar’s efforts to expand farm lands and hunting grounds as antithetical to nature itself.
 He attacked with his druidic powers and sabotaged many of the exiled prince’s projects.
 The two figures crossed paths numerous times, but neither could get the upper hand over the other.

 923BCE: The red wyrm, Invernix, witnessed Danar’s charitable work in the swamplands.
 “Why had the black dragon monarchs done nothing?” thought Invernix.
 “Were they lazy and decadent or was this an alliance between bronze and black?”
 Invernix disliked the situation either way.
 He entered the swamplands and began burning settlements.